Relkion/quartz/content/NaNoWriMo/Chapter08-Morning-and-Hu-Maoxun.md

 *You had an artifact!
 And you were the one who lost it!*

-Breakfast a lost cause, Jiaojiao wandered through the moon door leading out of the courtyard, hoping to cadge a meal from the stuttering concubine.
+Breakfast a lost cause, Jiaojiao donned a straw hat and grabbed a wooden pole she'd found in the storehouse as a cane.
+She wandered through the moon door leading out of the courtyard, hoping to cadge a meal from the stuttering concubine.

 She made her way in the direction of the neighboring courtyard, but stopped short and shrunk back when she saw a young man in fine blue robes speaking with the woman from yesterday.
 He handed her a drawstring purse, then saluted before taking his leave, passing towards Jiaojiao's position.
 She hastily hid behind the edge of the moon door, breathing strangled when the footsteps paused right outside.